Uneivi/Ordinal/README.md

 # Ordinal
-Translate numbers into the texteable way.
+Translate numbers into the string way.